OrPolyzos/spring-web-initializr/readme.md

 Description
 -----------

-SWI is essentially providing interfaces/abstract classes that contain the base logic for the Create, Read, Update & Delete  operations of the ResourcePersistable Entity.
+Swi is essentially providing interfaces/abstract classes that contain the base logic for the Create, Read, Update & Delete  operations of the ResourcePersistable Entity.
 It is taken for granted, that the user of the library is going to user a template engine, but there is no restriction to which one.

 _ResourcePersistable<ID>_